dkumar1997/SelfPractice/README.md

 # SelfPractice

-The projects in this repository are personal projects used to better understand data structures and object oriented programming.
+The projects in this repository are personal projects used to better understand data structures and algorithms.